 This feedback loop of artist and audience serves as a primary way that a people understands themselves, tells stories about themselves, grow, find inspiration, learn, and indeed celebrate life (one role of the priest/shaman as well is “celebrant.”)

 Every culture in every era also has religion.
 Yes, religion can be perverted to lead people astray, incite wars, and we may debate varying religions’ literal vs. figurative truths–but that is not at all the point of the present discussion.

-The roles of the priests and shamans may be explained away as markers of primitive cultures’ beliefs that they had to appease gods to gain favor.
-While I’m certainly not arguing that wasn’t the case, it remains apparent that certain individuals still play that broader priest/shaman role in society today, though dressed up in different ways.
+While I’m certainly not arguing that such superstitions and power plays weren’t factors in human societies, it remains apparent that certain individuals still play that broader priest/shaman role in society today, though dressed up in different ways.